Pitch-up and get a taste for the night life!

 - A torch.
 One with a red filter is best.
 You can buy these or make your own with some red film.

-- Firewood (if you've somewhere safe to have a fire and a big stash of marshmallows)
+- Optional (and only if you're somewhere safe to have a fire and it’s permitted): Firewood and a big stash of marshmallows.

 - A sense of adventure!